RetroReversing/retroReversing/categories/misc/GDC.md

 Which Company Should I Work For? | Ernest Adams | Roundtable | CGDC93-055

-Potentially not officialy recorded were the following talks:
+Potentially not officially recorded were the following talks:
 * **Legal Trends Affecting Computer Game Development** by Alisa Baker
 * **No Wine Before Its Time?** by Michael Crick

 ---
 ## CGDC 1994
-Another hosted in Santa Clara California but this time reaching over the 1 thousand mark with 1250 atendees, it was the eighth CGDC.
+Another hosted in Santa Clara California but this time reaching over the one thousand mark with 1250 attendees, it was the eighth CGDC.

 Google Books claims to have the proceesings of the Eighth Annual Computer Game Developers Conference Proceedings but it doesn't seem to be possible to read: [Eighth Annual Computer Game Developers Conference Proceedings: April 23 ... - Google Books](https://books.google.co.uk/books/about/Eighth_Annual_Computer_Game_Developers_C.html?id=YdcTAQAAIAAJ&redir_esc=y)